CrowdArt/Chat-Implementation/README.md

    });
 });
 ```
+* `.then` - method registers a callback function to be called when the promise resolves and produces a value.
+You can add multiple callbacks to a single promise, and they will be called, even if you add them after the promise has already resolved (finished).
+* `.then` - method returns another promise, which resolves to value that the handler function returns or, if that returns a promise, waits for that promise then resolves its result.

 ### Promises
 It can be in 3 states: Pending, Fulfilled and Rejected.
 Initially, it is an a pending state.
 If the operation is completed successfully it is resolved or fulfilled.
 If the state of the promise fails, it will go from pending to rejected.
 Every `promise` object has two method.

+To create a promise, you can use Promise as a constructor.

+`constructor` - method for creating and initializing an object created within a class.

 If you have an async function that returns a callback, modify it to return a promise.